brabster/tw-site-hugo/content/posts/2024-02-06-pypi-vulnerabilities-2/index.md

 |-|
 |![Backfilling Safety DB history](./assets/safety_init_load.png)|

+Note to self - I really need to sort a better solution for rich captioned figures!
+Anyway...

 |[First build on Feb 2nd](https://github.com/brabster/pypi_vulnerabilities/actions/runs/7716571519/job/21033677275) loads February's commit|
 |-|
 |![First build on Feb 2nd loads February's commit](./assets/safety_next_load.png)|

 ## Taking a Look

-The raw table isn't that useful, as it's organised as a list of vulnerabilities per packge.
+The raw table isn't that useful, as it's organised as a list of vulnerabilities per package.
 I've laid a view over it to expand that into a row-per-vulnerability, which is much more useful.
 Example:

 ```sql
 SELECT